keraton/hystrix-workshop/README.md

 #### Let's gather all the data together

-* Change the configuration of the web app to have the following values
+* Change the configuration of the web app to have the values from Clu
  ```yml
  spring.rabbitmq.host: ?
  spring.rabbitmq.port: 5672